DACM Admissions Requirements

 All international students must submit proof of valid and unexpired health insurance acceptable in the United States.
 Furthermore, all international students must submit a copy of our valid passport, including name, date of birth, passport number, expiration date, photo, and signature.
 For additional information, please contact the Office of Admissions at (877) 434-7757.

-The SCUHS Office of Admissions will evaluate your information and issue an I-20 form.
+The SCU Office of Admissions will evaluate your information and issue an I-20 form.
 You will present your I-20 form along with other supporting documents to the U.S. Embassy/Consulate in your country and apply for an F-1 visa.
-Note that lengthy visa processing should be anticipated due to the new immigration regulations effective January 2003.
+Note that lengthy visa processing should be anticipated due to current immigration regulations.
 It is important that you allow yourself enough time (at least 4 weeks) to apply for the visa.
 Please contact the Office of Admissions with questions about obtaining a visa, (877) 434-7757.

-International applicants are considered for SCUHS scholarships.
+International applicants are considered for SCU scholarships.
 All scholarship decisions are made independent of the Certification of Finances (COF).
 Scholarships can be incorporated into the COF.

-SCUHS offers international students an option to work on campus after their first trimester at SCUHS.
-For more information, please contact the SCUHS Office of Financial Aid, (562) 902-3360.
+SCU offers international students an option to work on campus after their first trimester at SCU.
+For more information, please contact the SCU Office of Financial Aid, (562) 902-3360.